 Will I included Covid 19 in any of my future contemporary romance novels?
 No. I absolutely will not.

 This isn’t to say pandemics can’t be good subject matter for a novel.
 For some genres, such as science fiction, mystery, or thrillers, an epidemic can make for an interesting story with plenty of conflict and drama.
 (I read The Stand, and loved it.)
 However, I write contemporary romance.
 My characters are hugging, kissing and making love, which would be rather awkward in the age of social distancing.
 Erotica writers on the other hand might have fun writing, shall we say, interesting, scenes about masks or Zoom sessions, but I write sensual romance, which means most of the action in my stories takes place outside of the bedroom

-I’ve spent much of my time during the lockdown going over my earlier books, and, as a result, you’ll be seeing a spin off novel from my contemporary romance novel, The Betrayal.
-One of the minor characters in The Betrayal was a teenager named Tonya Claiborne.
-She appears in the latter part of the story, and she’s a strong character with a lot of potential for a leading role.
-I wrote The Betrayal in 2015, so you’ll be meeting an adult Tonya in the new book, which will most likely be titled The Diversion.
-The young Tonya was self confident but likeable, so we’ll see what she does when life throws her curveball and she goes off course.
+I’ve spent much of my time during the lockdown going over my earlier books, and as a result, you’ll be seeing a spin off novel from my contemporary romance novel, The Betrayal.
+One of the minor characters in The Betrayal was a teenager named Tonya Claiborne who appears in the latter part of the story.
+She’s a strong character who has the potential for a leading role.
+I wrote The Betrayal in 2015, so you’ll meet an adult Tonya in the new book, which will most likely be titled The Diversion.
+The young Tonya was self confident but likeable, so we’ll see what happens when life throws her curveball and she goes off course.
 I had planned on The Rival being my next book, but I’m bumping it back until after The Diversion.
 So, it looks like I’m going to be busy for awhile.